yashraizada/yelp-review-sense/README.md

 <img src="https://github.com/yashraizada/yelp-review-sense/blob/main/images/Dataset%20Description.png?raw=true"/>

-The dataset consists of five JSON files, totaling approximately 4 GB in compressed format and expanding to roughly 10 GB when uncompressed.
+The dataset consists of 5 JSON files, totaling approximately 4 GB in compressed format and expanding to roughly 10 GB when uncompressed.
 These files encompass various aspects of Yelp's data, each with distinct characteristics:

 * **User Data**: Contains user data including the user's friend mapping and all the metadata associated with the user
     * Approximately 2 million data points